 Cosmos is a platform that addresses major blockchain challenges.
 It solves problems like scalability and interoperability.

-But how does Cosmos work?
-Well, Cosmos connects different blockchains using a system called the Inter-Blockchain Communication (IBC) protocol.
-This allows blockchains to share data and value easily.
+But how does the Cosmos work?
+Cosmos connects different blockchains using the Inter-Blockchain Communication (IBC) protocol, which allows blockchains to share data and values easily.

 It also uses a consensus mechanism called Tendermint to ensure security and speed.